 Breaking Dawn may be a little hard to watch for small kids.

 ave the saga a three out of five-star rating.
-Common Sense Media g Watch the Twilight saga, rated PG-13, on Netflix.
+Common Sense Media g Watch the Twilight saga, rated PG-13, on Amazon and Hulu.
 Liar, Liar, Vampire

 A parody based on the